Creating a Basic Driving Robot#

 Creating and filling the constructor#

-1) Initialize (set value of) leftLeader to new SparkMax(LEFT_LEADER_ID, MotorType.kBrushless).
+Initialize leftLeader to new SparkMax(LEFT_LEADER_ID, MotorType.kBrushless).

 - This initializes a new SparkMax,

-leftLeader, in a new piece of memory and states it is on the port defined byLEFT_LEADER_ID. - This should be done within the constructor
+leftLeader, in a new piece of memory and states it is on the port defined byLEFT_LEADER_ID. - The constructor

 SparkMax(int, MotorType)takes a variable of typeintfor the CAN ID andMotorTypefor brushless or brushed.
-In this case theint(integer) refers to the CAN ID on the roboRIO.

 roboRIO port diagram